 We all know how important exercise is for our pets – so essential that it’s up there with food, shelter and love.
 But how do you know if your cat or dog is getting enough?
 In today’s article, we look at simple ways to make exercise part of any pet’s routine.

-Exercise has so many health benefits, it’s no wonder it makes our pets so happy.
+Exercise has so many health benefits, it’s no wonder it makes pets so happy.
 Physically, it helps maintain a healthy weight, improves our digestion, reduces inflammation, and it keeps our muscles toned; while mentally, it’s an instant mood lifter when we are feeling down or stressed.

 Going out for a walk with your dog or playing with your cat is also a fun way to bond with your pet.
 And different games and activities will wake up their senses and keep their mind alert.
 Pets love to explore and sniff around, so it’s easy to see how playtime, walks and time outdoors means so much to them.